khendarg/hvordan/docs/hvordan.md

 2. **_TCDB protein database_**
 Given that blastdbcmd runs locally, the TCDB database must be available locally through the environment variable _$BLASTDB_.
-You can download all TCDB sequences from the following site and run and run ```bash makeblastdb -in tcdb.fasta -out tcdb -dbtype prot```:
+You can download all TCDB sequences from the following site and run and run ```makeblastdb -in tcdb.fasta -out tcdb -dbtype prot```:
 http://www.tcdb.org/public/tcdb

 3. **_Python 2.7+_**